josealf/stunnel-win32/README.md

 <b>Know Issues:</b>

  You must be aware that some antivirus products flag my stunnel installers as malicious or potentially unwanted applications (PUA).
-As December 12, 3 out of 70 antivrus engines registered in virustotal.com erroneously flag the latest installer.
+As December 12, 2020 we find that 3 out of 70 antivirus engines registered in virustotal.com are flagging the latest installer as dangerous.
 Of course, I did not plant any malware on them.